 ELSS (Tax Saver Mutual Funds)

 These fixed deposits are available with most major banks in India and post offices.
-The rates on bank FDs range from 6.5% to 8.25%.
-They have a lock-in of 5 years and no loans can be taken against them.
+The rates on bank FDs currently range from 6% to 7.25%.
+Tax Saver Fixed Deposits come with a lock-in of 5 years and no loans can be taken against them.
 The interest on these FDs is fully taxable and subject to TDS.
-However the interest on a tax-saver FD made with a post office is not taxable.
-You can view the best rates for 5 year tax-saving bank FDs here and for the post office FD here.

 Public Provident Fund (PPF)